- Rate Movie[Total: 14 Average: 1.9]

 During the delay, director Barry Levinson went off to helm the low budget satire Wag The Dog with Sphere lead Dustin Hoffman for WB’s corporate sibling New Line.
 Levinson quickly shot the pic in 28 days and then returned to the production of Sphere.

-Warner Bros fully financed Sphere for just north of $100 million, after the budget ballooned from reshoots that were commissioned and expensive vfx were added at the eleventh hour.
+The budget for Sphere was just north of $100 million, after the budget ballooned from reshoots that were commissioned and expensive vfx were added at the eleventh hour.
+Warner Bros fully financed.
 Sphere was first dated for December 12, 1997 but in September WB pushed the release back to February 13, 1998.
 The studio claimed the move was because the marketplace was too competitive and crowded, but Sphere was testing poorly and the movie needed work.
 It was this release delay that ended up landing Wag The Dog two Oscar nominations and modest box office success.